saikitsune/Furchive/installer/README.md

 - Creates Start Menu entry and optional Desktop shortcut
 - Installs WebView2 runtime silently (/install /silent /norestart) if not already present
 - Launches the app at the end (unless running silent)

+### What the installer does NOT do
+- It does not install the .NET Desktop Runtime.
+The app is published self-contained, so .NET is bundled with the app binaries.